glennposadas/clean-swift-coredata-ios/README.md

 ---

+**UPDATE** as of April 3, 2021, I have a new similar prototype project: https://github.com/glennposadas/contacts-cleanswiftvip-sqlite-ios

 **UPDATE** as March 26, 2021, just the same day I started this sample project, I've decided to discontinue this, perhaps for now.
 I realized I'm wasting a bit time trying to do this project and my main full-time project back and forth.
 I haven't learned Clean Swift architecture fully.
 I've decided to just learn such architecture through my main project.